Azerbaijan Food Guide

 Azerbaijan Beer Variety

-A popular beer style in Azerbaijan with a distinctive flavor profile that pairs well with local cuisine.
+A widely drunk Azerbaijani beer with a flavor that goes well with the local food.

 Azerbaijan Festive Drink

-A special alcoholic beverage consumed during festivals and celebrations in Azerbaijan.
+An alcoholic drink saved for festivals and celebrations in Azerbaijan.

 Soft Beverages